Dodecanese: Italian rule

-After the outbreak of the Italian-Turkish war over Libya, in early 1912 Italy, in order to apply pressure on the Ottoman government closer to its metropolitan territories, occupied all the present-day Dodecanese except for Kastellorizo.
+After the outbreak of the Italian-Turkish war over Libya in early 1912, Italy, in order to apply pressure on the Ottoman government closer to its metropolitan territories, occupied all the present-day Dodecanese except for Kastellorizo.

 After the end of the war according to the Treaty of Ouchy, Italy maintained the occupation of the islands as guarantee for the execution of the treaty.
-The occupation continued after Italy declared war on the Ottoman Empire (21 August 1915) during the First World War.
+The occupation continued after Italy declared war on the Ottoman Empire (21 August 1915) during World War I.

-During the war, the islands became an important naval base for Britain and France; Italy was allied with both nations during World War I. The Dodecanese were used as a staging area for numerous campaigns, most famously the one at Gallipoli.
-Some of the smaller islands were occupied by the French and British, but Rhodes remained under Italian occupation.
+During the war, the islands became an important naval base for Britain and France; Italy was allied with both nations.
+The Dodecanese were used as a staging area for numerous campaigns, most famously the one at Gallipoli.
+The French and British occupied some of the smaller islands, but Rhodes remained under Italian occupation.
 In 1915, the French also occupied Kastellorizo.

-Following the war, the Tittoni–Venizelos agreement, signed on 29 July 1919, called for the smaller islands to join with Greece, while Italy maintained control of Rhodes.
+After the war, the Tittoni–Venizelos agreement, signed on 29 July 1919, called for the smaller islands to join with Greece while Italy maintained control of Rhodes.
 The treaty further outlined an exchange where Italy would receive Antalya for southwest Anatolia.
 The Greek defeat in the Greco-Turkish War and the foundation of modern Turkey prevented the exchange.
 Italy formally annexed the Dodecanese as the Possedimenti Italiani dell'Egeo under the terms of the Treaty of Lausanne.
 Mussolini embarked on a program of Italianization, hoping to make Rhodes a modern transportation hub that would serve as a focal point for the spread of Italian culture in the Levant.
-The islands were overwhelmingly Greek-speaking, with a Turkish-speaking minority and an even smaller Ladino-speaking Jewish minority.
+The islands were overwhelmingly Greek-speaking, with a Turkish-speaking minority and a smaller Ladino-speaking Jewish minority.
 Immigrant Italian speakers were a marginal language community.

-Although the Italian state placed the islands under the direction of the Ministry of Foreign Affairs, governance of them was strongly tied to the project for an Italian empire in the Mediterranean and to the Italian colonies in Libya, Somalia, Eritrea, and after 1936, in Ethiopia.
+Although the Italian state placed the islands under the direction of the Ministry of Foreign Affairs, their governance was strongly tied to the project for an Italian empire in the Mediterranean and to the Italian colonies in Libya, Somalia, Eritrea, and after 1936, in Ethiopia.